We are living in an age of accessible data.

 2. Turn data into information

-Most businesses today have access to customer data.
+Most businesses today have access to customer data and web analytics tools.
 The difference is in whether your company makes use of that data.
 Too often, according to the Harvard Business Review, it just ends up sitting in a server without doing anything particularly useful.
 In the worst-case scenario, it can be misinterpreted and misused, leading your marketing team astray.

-For your data to become useful information, you need to subject it to relevant analysis.
+For your data to become useful information, you need to subject it to relevant data analysis.

 For example: at the beginning of your PPC campaign, your revenues hover around $10,000 per month.
 After your first campaign, your receipts are up to $15,000 per month.
 Should you invest in that same ad again?